cloudnativeessentials/dra-tutorial/README.md

 ### DRA Driver

-A DRA driver
-2 components that coordinate with each other
+A DRA driver has 2 components that coordinate with each other <br>
 - node-local kubelet plugin (DaemonSet) on nodes with the advertised device(s)
 - centralized controller running in HA (deployment)

-Centralized Controller
+Centralized Controller <br>
 - performs the ResourceClaim creation from ResourceClaimTemplates
 - performs the actual ResourceClaim allocation after a node is selected by the scheduler
 - performs deallocation of ResourceClaim once deleted

-Node-local kubelet plugin
+Node-local kubelet plugin <br>
 - advertizes the node-local state that the centralize controller needs to help make allocation decisions
 - makes node-local operations required to prepare a ResourceClaim (parameters may need to be setup) or deallocate a ResourceClaim on a node
 - pass the device associated with prepared ResourceClaim to the kubelet which will then forward to the container runtime
 - scheduler plugin that detects Pods which references a ResourceClaim or ResourceClaimTemplate and ensures the resource is allocated where the Pod is scheduled to

 ### DRA Resources

 #### DRA Driver

-The DRA Driver has two main components:
+The DRA Driver has two main components: <br>
-dra-controller: manages resource allocation requests
+- centralized controller: manages resource allocation requests
-dra-kubelet-plugin: handles resource allocation on the node, typically installed as a DaemonSet and may use node affinity to schedule DaemonSets appropriately e.g. `feature.node.kubernetes.io/pci-10de.present=true`, `feature.node.kubernetes.io/cpu-model.vendor_id=NVIDIA` or `nvidia.com/gpu.present=true`
+- node-local kubelet-plugin: handles resource allocation on the node, typically installed as a DaemonSet and may use node affinity to schedule DaemonSets appropriately e.g. `feature.node.kubernetes.io/pci-10de.present=true`, `feature.node.kubernetes.io/cpu-model.vendor_id=NVIDIA` or `nvidia.com/gpu.present=true`

 ResourceSlice: created by the DRA driver, tied to the node, represents devices represented by the driver on the node.
-Used by Kubernetes to find nodes with devices for scheduling Pods to nodes that can access the requested resource(s)
+Used by Kubernetes to find nodes with devices for scheduling Pods to nodes that can access the requested resource(s) <br>

 DeviceClass: defines category of devices e.g. gpu.nvidia.com.
-Parameters in DeviceClasses match to a device(s) in ResourceSlices
+Parameters in DeviceClasses match to a device(s) in ResourceSlices <br>

-ResourceClaim: request for specific devices from a DeviceClass Can be referenced by multiple Pods if the device can be shared and not tied to any Pod's lifecycle
+ResourceClaim: request for specific devices from a DeviceClass <br>
+ResourceClaims can be referenced by multiple Pods if the device can be shared and not tied to any Pod's lifecycle <br>

 ResourceClaimTemplate: template to generate per-Pod ResourceClaims.
-When a ResourceClaim is created from a ResourceClaimTemplate, it is bound to the Pod's lifecycle
+When a ResourceClaim is created from a ResourceClaimTemplate, it is bound to the Pod's lifecycle <br>

 #### ResourceSlice

-Represents the available devices represented by a driver on the node.
+Represents the available devices represented by a driver on the node. <br>
-The DRA driver creates the ResourceSlice.
+The DRA driver creates the ResourceSlice. <br>
-The Kubernetes scheduler uses ResourceSlices to determine where to allocate Pods.
+The Kubernetes scheduler uses ResourceSlices to determine where to allocate Pods. <br>

 ```shell
 kubectl explain resourceslice | head -n 30
 ```

-Output:
+Output: <br>
 ```shell
 GROUP:      resource.k8s.io
 KIND:       ResourceSlice